Local Real Ale Guide

 The stone-flagged room is a quiet haven from the bustle of the town where a good selection of real ales from handpumps and stillage is on offer.
 This is complemented by ciders from local cidermakers such as East Stour and Broomfield, and a good range of whiskies.

 A small courtyard garden provides a pleasant place to relax in summer.

 Lunches are available, including excellent sandwiches.Kent’s Public House Archive: Blakes of Dover, Dover

 Opened in December 2016, the brewery is located on the site of the Harding's Wellington Brewery which closed in 1890.
 The brewery tap room can be found in a single storey building, where the brewing takes place, and some brewery vessels are visible from the bar area.

-The bar is modern, well lit and furnished with chunky wooden furniture, with a bar counter that resembles a stone breakwater.
+The bar is modern, well lit and furnished with chunky wooden furniture, colourful table runners and a bar counter that resembles a stone breakwater.

 From a temperature controlled cellar room the brewery's own cask ales and ciders are sold on gravity.

-Pizzas are available from their own pizzeria, which can be booked for private functions.
+On the menu, there are stone-baked pizzas from their own pizzeria.
+The restaurant can be booked for private functions.

 168 London Road